Table of Contents

 In 2023, AI technology can help you do your dental monitoring remotely.
 That’s right!

-Itero scanners allow orthodontists to scan a patient’s mouth in a matter of minutes.
+Intraoral scanners allow orthodontists to scan a patient’s mouth in a matter of minutes.
 Besides being quick and easy, this scanning method is also completely pain-free.
+So, you can ditch the inconvenient mouth impressions once and for all.

 5. Nickel and Copper-Titanium Wires